stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 I encourage you to interact with code.
 For example, notMNIST or CIFAR-10 can be great starting points.
 For learning how it works, this one is a masterpiece:

-* [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/) by Andrej Karpathy and [its videos](https://www.youtube.com/playlist?list=PLLvH2FwAQhnpj1WEB-jHmPuUeQ8mX-XXG)
+* [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/) by Andrej Karpathy and the [lecture videos](https://www.youtube.com/playlist?list=PLLvH2FwAQhnpj1WEB-jHmPuUeQ8mX-XXG)

 When it comes to books, this one is wonderful, starting from introduction to mathematics and machine learning learning context (it even covers [log-loss and entropy](http://www.deeplearningbook.org/contents/prob.html) in a way I like!):